ColinPitrat/caprice32/README.md

 #### Linux target:

-Use :
+To build with default options, use :

 `make`

+The following options are available:

+ * DEBUG=TRUE
+ * WITHOUT_GL=TRUE

-to compile a developer build, or use:
+For example, for a debug build, use:

-`make RELEASE=TRUE`
+`make DEBUG=TRUE`

-for an optimized executable.

 #### Windows target:

 Edit the makefile to update the IPATHS directive with the correct location of the SDL include and library files.
-Use:
+To build with default options, use:

 `make -f makefile.windows` (or `mingw32-make -f makefile.windows`, depending on how you have your MinGW installed)

+The following options are available:

+ * DEBUG=TRUE
+ * WITHOUT_GL=TRUE

-to compile a developer build, or use:
+For example, for a debug build, use:

-`make -f makefile.windows RELEASE=TRUE`
+`make -f makefile.windows DEBUG=TRUE`

-for an optimized executable.

 # Comments or ready to contribute?